SaRCiSP

-The objective for each commune is to be:
+The objective for each operating unit is to be:

 • Visible to funders, through trusted systems and not narrative